OffchainLabs/nitro-mocks/docs/implementing-precompile-functions.md

    - Instead, fix your implementation to match the native behavior
    - If you genuinely need exceptions beyond version, raise this with the requester for guidance

+3. **For state-mutating tests, implement state restoration**
+   - Use `beforeEach` to capture original values and `afterEach` to restore them (see `test/arbowner/set-l1-price-per-unit.test.ts` for example)

 ### Step 4: Debugging Test Failures

 When differential tests fail, they provide detailed storage access traces: